simara-svatopluk/ddd-course/3-model/model.md

 Aggregates must be understood whole or not be understood at all, must be created wholly or not be created at all, must be persisted whole or not be persisted at all, must be received from a repository (database or any storage) whole or not be received at all.

 This means that we cannot have associations between aggregates.
-This separation forces us to think more about aggregates responsibilities, but it results in much easier model and code.
+This separation forces us to think more about aggregates responsibilities, but it results in a much easier model and code.